 How to deal with clogs in the automotive supply chain?

 So, the question is, how to create an efficient and more transparent ecosystem where you do not need much cross-checking?
 Well, the answer is to have an automated cross-border settlement process for Accounts Payable and Accounts Receivable (AP/AR) in the supply chain automotive industry.
-The adoption of and distributed ledgers ensures the entire process is digitized and made tamper-proof while reducing cycle times.
+The adoption of blockchain and distributed ledgers ensures the entire process is digitized and made tamper-proof while reducing cycle times.

 Learn how blockchain is transforming the automotive supply chain and reducing cycle time.

-This technology eliminates the manual process, and on top of it, creates automated transactions and updates in the system using smart contracts at various stages.
+This technology eliminates the manual process, and on top of it, creates automated financial transactions and updates in the system using smart contracts at various stages.
 For instance, once the US customs clear a shipment using a blockchain-enabled platform, an automated AR entry is made and settled with the supplier.

 The biggest benefit of having automated cross-border settlements is the reduction in cost through elimination of a lengthy settlement process.